UPPS 05.07.02 - Parking and Transportation

 enforce the Parking Services Regulations; and

-cooperate with the City of San Marcos on matters of common concern.
+cooperate with the City of San Marcos and other public entities on matters of common concern.

 Membership includes representatives from Faculty Senate, Staff Council, Student Government, Residence Hall Association, Facilities, and ex-officio members from Parking Services, Shuttle Service, University Police Department (UPD), Transportation Services/Marketing and Promotions, and the vice president for Student Affairs.

-The director of Transportation Services will chair the TSAC.
+The director of Transportation Services chairs the TSAC.